twobitcircus/rpi-build-and-boot/README.md

 ## Create the virtual machine

 1. Configure a _wired ethernet_ network.
 I use a USB Ethernet adapter on my Macbook.
 Set the IP/netmask of the wired connection to `10.0.0.2/255.0.0.0`.
+The IP address of the virtual machine is hard-coded to `10.0.0.1`.
 1. Type `vagrant up`.
 It will probably ask you to select the network interface to bridge to.
 Select your wired connection.
 1. The machine will start and provision itself.
 If there's an error and the provisioning doesn't complete, you can type `vagrant provision` to retry the provisioning process.
 1. Get a cup of coffee.
 It'll take awhile.